 “SOPHOS” or “The Company”

-) is committed to the development and technological progress of its clients.
-For this purpose, its employees, administrators and other related parties shall set an example of a transparent and ethical conduct, and of respect to the rules regulating them, the shareholders, clients, members of the Company and regulatory and supervisory entities.
+) is committed to the development and technological progress of its customers.
+To this end, its collaborators, directors and other related parties must set an example of transparent, ethical conduct and respect for the rules that regulate them, to shareholders, customers, members of the Company and regulatory and supervisory entities.

-The implementation and application of defined ethical standards and behaviors are essential to build longterm relationships.
-For this reason, the Company has adopted this Code of Ethics (hereinafter referred to as the “CODE”), which is aimed at reinforcing the SOPHOS commitment to act in conformity with ethics and comply with the legal and regulatory provisions, specifying the guiding principles and rules of conduct applicable to these issues, since it is considered as a mandatory reference and consultation tool for its recipients.
+The implementation and application of behaviors and defined ethical standards are essential to build long-term relationships, for this reason, the Company has adopted this Code of Ethics (hereinafter referred to as the “CODE”), which aims to strengthen SOPHOS’ commitment to act in accordance with ethics and comply with legal and regulatory provisions, specifying the guiding principles and rules of conduct applicable in these matters, since it is considered as a tool of mandatory reference and consultation for its recipients.

-It is important to note that neither the Law nor the CODE are exhaustive, and therefore they do not cover all possible situations that may arise in practice.
-Consequently, situations not provided for by the Law or the CODE shall be resolved through the reasonable application of the guiding principles set by Article 2, Chapter 1 in the document herein.
+It is important to bear in mind that neither the Act nor the CODE is exhaustive, and therefore does not cover all possible situations that may in practice arise.
+Accordingly, situations not covered by the Act or the CODE must be resolved by the reasonable application of the guiding principles enshrined in Chapter 1, Article 2, of this document.

 4. CHAPTER 1.
 GENERAL RULES